awlck/frankendrift/README.md

 ## Prerequisites

-### Windows
+### Windows, macOS
-Starting with Alpha 6, all dependencies are included in the download.
-(To run Alpha 5 or earlier, you will need to install the [.NET 5 Desktop Runtime](https://dotnet.microsoft.com/download/dotnet/5.0).)
+All dependencies are in the download.

-### macOS
-Everything (including the runtime) is included in `.dmg` file.

 ### Linux
-You will need to install the [.NET 5 Runtime](https://docs.microsoft.com/en-us/dotnet/core/install/linux) from Microsoft.
-If you wish to play games that use graphics, you will also need to install `libgdiplus` through your distributions's package manager.
+You will need to install the [.NET 6 Runtime](https://docs.microsoft.com/en-us/dotnet/core/install/linux) from Microsoft.
+If you wish to play games that use graphics, you will also need to install `libgdiplus` through your distribution's package manager.
 (Once you do that, enable graphics from the settings.)

+(Versions prior to 0.3.0 use the .NET 5 runtime instead.)

 ## Known limitations